PrincipalComponent-zz/DQN/README.md

 ## Folder structure

     /code     code base
-        -- /atari       Problem B code base
     /models   saved models

+## Training

+The agent be trained on any `atari` environment by running

+     python main.py --env [atari-environment] # e.g. Pong-v3

+OpenAI has a [list of all available atari games](https://gym.openai.com/envs#atari).
+The only requirement is that you specify  preprocessing options in `config.py` for any new environment.

 ## Loading trained agents

-The final checkpoints for all trained agents exist in `/models`.
+The final checkpoints for all trained agents are saved in `/models`.
 Each agent can be loaded and its control performance evaluated (by default using 20 episodes).

-To load an agent from exercise A go to the folder `./code/cartpole` and run:

-      python evaluate.py --exercise a3          # exercise A3
-      python evaluate.py --exercise a4          # exercise A4
-      python evaluate.py --exercise a5          # exercise A5
-      python evaluate.py --exercise a6          # exercise A6
-      python evaluate.py --exercise a7          # exercise A7
-      python evaluate.py --exercise a8          # exercise A8

-To load an agent from exercise B go to the folder `./code/atari` and run:
+To load an agent go to the folder `./code` and run:

-     python evaluate.py --env Pong-v3           # Pong agent, exercise B
+     python evaluate.py --env Pong-v3 --n_episodes 20          # Pong agent
-     python evaluate.py --env Boxing-v3         # Boxing agent, exercise B
+     python evaluate.py --env Boxing-v3 --n_episodes 20        # Boxing agent
-     python evaluate.py --env MsPacman-v3       # MsPacman agent, exercise B

-If you want to increase the number of test episodes use the `--n_episodes` argument, e.g.

-     python evaluate.py --env Pong-v3 --n_episodes 100    # 100 test episodes
+where `--env` can be any `gym` environment.